sa2c/RSE-handbook/content/docs/projects/_index.md

 This section describes how we coordinate our project work.

-It does not go into details of how individual projects are managed, but how RSE coordinates its commitments to the range of projects it's involved in.
+It does not go into details of how individual projects are managed, but how the RSE team coordinates its commitments to the range of projects it's involved in.

 ## Azure DevOps